08 December 2022 / 4-Min Read / Translate

 You should do this on the bounce first and as you get better move further back towards the back wall, until eventually (over a few weeks practice) you are both standing in the back corners hitting the ball quite hard.
 Be warned, it's not easy to do.
 And hitting the crosscourt accurately is not as easy as you might think it is.

 When you feel comfortable, do the drill on the volley.
 The next stage is a condition length-only game where one player can only hit straight and the other straight or crosscourt.
 This forces the straight-only player to take the ball early after the side wall.
-Make sure you swap jobs afetr one game.
+Make sure you swap jobs after one game.

 This idea is as much a mindset shift as it is about the technical swing of making contact sooner.
 I won’t tell you it’s easy, because it’s not, especially on service return where the ball is high above your head and/or moving fast, but by focusing on taking the ball early after the side wall, the chances of hitting tight become greater.